Daniel Sánchez Bustamante: Family

 He married Carmen Calvo, with whom he had nine children.
-Among his children were the two distinguished Bolivian feminists Carmen Sanchez Bustamante, and Maria Luisa Sanchez Bustamante.
-One of his grandsons, son of his daughter Carmen, is Gonzalo Sánchez de Lozada, who was President of Bolivia on two occasions, (1993-1997) and (2002–2003).
+Among his children were the two distinguished Bolivian feminists Carmen Sánchez-Bustamante, and María Luisa Sánchez-Bustamante.
+One of his grandsons, son of his daughter Carmen, is Gonzalo Sánchez de Lozada, who was President of Bolivia on two occasions, (1993–1997) and (2002–2003).

 Publications

 He is the author of several works on legal, sociological, pedagogical and international law issues, among which the following are his most distinguished: